aymericzip/intlayer/docs/docs/intlayer_with_i18next_en.md

 ### Configuring Intlayer to Export i18next Dictionaries

+> Important Notes
+> The exportation of i18next dictionaries is currently in beta and does not ensure a 1: 1 compatibility with other frameworks.
+It is recommended to stick to a configuration based on Intlayer to minimize issues.

 To export i18next dictionaries, you need to configure Intlayer appropriately.
 Below is an example of how to set up Intlayer to export both Intlayer and i18next dictionaries.

 ```typescript